ampaire/weather-app/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/ampaire/weather-app/issues).
+Feel free to check the [issues page](https://github.com/ampaire/weather-app/issues) for issues and suggestions.

 ## Show your support